dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * alg: "String"
 * signature: "String"

-The following figure illustrates an example appended vCon object tree.
+The following figure illustrates an example partial JSON object tree for an appended vCon.
 The top level object is the JWS signed appended vCon which contains the unsigned form of the vCon in it's payload parameter.
 The second level object it the appended vCon with additional conversational data (e.g. analysis data).
 It refers to its original parent (or prior version) of the vCon in its appended parameter.